 This specification defines the use of bearer tokens over HTTP/1.1 [I-D.ietf-httpbis-p1-messaging] using TLS [RFC5246] to access protected resources.
-TLS is mandatory to implement and use with this specification; other specifications may extend this specification for use with other transport protocols.
+TLS is mandatory to implement and use with this specification; other specifications may extend this specification for use with other protocols.
 While designed for use with access tokens resulting from OAuth 2.0 Authorization [I-D.ietf-oauth-v2] flows to access OAuth protected resources, this specification actually defines a general HTTP authorization method that can be used with bearer tokens from any source to access any resources protected by those bearer tokens.
+The Bearer authentication scheme is intended primarily for server authentication using the WWW-Authenticate and Authorization HTTP headers, but does not preclude its use for proxy authentication.